esnet/iperf/README.md

 New options:

     -V, --verbose             more detailed output than before -J, --json                output in JSON format
-  -Z, --zerocopy            use a 'zero copy' sendfile() method of sending data -O, --omit N              omit the first n seconds (to ignore slowstart) -T, --title str           prefix every output line with this string -F, --file name           xmit/recv the specified file -A, --affinity n/n,m      set CPU affinity
-  -k, --blockcount #[KMG]   number of blocks (packets) to transmit (instead
-      		   	    of -t or -n)
+    -Z, --zerocopy            use a 'zero copy' sendfile() method of sending data -O, --omit N              omit the first n seconds (to ignore slowstart) -T, --title str           prefix every output line with this string -F, --file name           xmit/recv the specified file -A, --affinity n/n,m      set CPU affinity (Linux only) -k, --blockcount #[KMG]   number of blocks (packets) to transmit (instead of -t or -n)
     -L, --flowlabel           set IPv6 flow label (Linux only)

 Changed flags:

-  -C, --linux-congestion    set congestion control algorithm (Linux only)
+    -C, --linux-congestion    set congestion control algorithm (Linux only) (-Z in iperf2)
-      			    (-Z in iperf2.0)

 Deprecated options: